10up/wp-scaffold/docs/registering-classes.md

 # Registering Classes in the MU-Plugin

-The MU-Plugin utilizes a system to uniformly, auto-register classes that lie within its namespace.
+The MU-Plugin and the theme utilize a system to uniformly, auto-register classes that lie within their namespaces.
 Whilst there are a few constraints, it eases the requirements for engineers to add their classes to multiple locations each time they add one to the system.

 To do this, it uses the [haydenpierce/class-finder](https://packagist.org/packages/haydenpierce/class-finder) package, which reads the `composer.json` file to help locate files that belong in certain namespaces.

 ## How do I define a class to be auto-registered?

-All you need to do to get a class to auto-register is extend the `TenUpPlugin\Module::class` class.
+All you need to do to get a class to auto-register is extend the `TenUpPlugin\Module::class` or `TenUpTheme\Module::class` classes.
 That will require you to implement a `can_register()` and a `register()` method.

 ### `can_register()`